aws/s2n-quic/examples/jumbo-frame/README.md

 MtuUpdated { path_id: 0, mtu: 8943, cause: ProbeAcknowledged }
 ```

-In the terminal we can see that larger mtu's are successfully negotiated.
+The output confirms that larged MTU's (jumbo frames) have been probed.

-note that both side must enable jumbo frames for either side to use them.
-If a client tried with `max_mtu=9001` tries to probe a server with `max_mtu=1500`, then the server will simply drop the probes larger than 1500, and the client will continue to use the 1472 byte mtu that it initially negotiated.
+Note that both endpoints, client and server, must enable jumbo frames for either side to use them.
+If a client with `max_mtu=9001` tries to probe a server with `max_mtu=1500`, then the server will drop the probes larger than 1500 bytes, and the client will continue to use the 1472 byte mtu that it initially negotiated.

 ## ensure jumbo frames are being used
-The s2n-quic events system has a specific event for an MTU update.
-This is the event that the subscriber defined in `lib.rs` is using the print out the
+The s2n-quic events system has an event for MTU updates.
+The subscriber defined in `lib.rs` captures this event to output messages like those below.
 ```
 MtuUpdated { path_id: 0, mtu: 8943, cause: ProbeAcknowledged }
 ```

-information that you see in the console.
-You can use this event to verify that jumbo frames are being used.
-Alternatey, you could use a tool like `tcpdump` along with a packet analysis tool like `wireshark` to confirm that jumbo packets are being sent.
+This event can be used to verify that jumbo frames are being used.
+Alternatey, tools like `tcpdump` with a packet analysis tool like `wireshark` can confirm that jumbo packets are being sent and recieved.

-## a note on probing strategy
+## probing strategy
 Quic implements Datagram Packetization Layer Path Maximum Transmission Unit Discovery, or DPLPMTUD for short.
 This is described in [RFC8899](https://www.rfc-editor.org/info/rfc8899).
-The basic idea is that to determine if an `X` byte MTU is supported we can send a packet of `X` bytes.
+The strategy is as follows.
+To determine if an `X` byte MTU is supported, send a packet of `X` bytes.
 - if it is acked -> supported
 - if it is lost  -> not supported

-In the console output, you might have noticed that we don't immediately probe for the 9001 byte mtu, and indeed it takes us several probes to get close to it.
-What gives?

 The MTU updates happen in this process
 1. 1200 byte mtu - the handshake frames are padded to 1200 bytes.
-So if we successfully complete a handshake then we know that the connection supports a minimum of a 1200 byte MTU.
-From the quic RFC, this is the minimum mtu that quic can operate on.
+A successful handshake implies at least a 1200 byte MTU.
+From the quic RFC, this is the minimum mtu that quic supports.
 2. 1472 byte mtu - the quic endpoint will send the first probe at `min(1500 - overhead, max_mtu - overhead)`.
-In this case the 1472 byte probe represents `1500 - UDP_HEADER - IPV4_HEADER`.
-We start with this value because it is the most likely.
+The 1472 byte probe represents `1500 - UDP_HEADER - IPV4_HEADER`.
+This value is probed first because it commonly supported.
-3. binary search towards `max_mtu` until we're within some reasonable threshold of `max_mtu`.
+3. binary search towards `max_mtu` until within a reasonable threshold of `max_mtu`.

-We don't immediately start probing at large values because of scenarios where
+The endpoint does not immediately start probing at large values because of poor efficiency in the following scenario.
-- a large (9000ish) max mtu is specified at the endpoint
+- a large (approximately 9000) max mtu is specified at the endpoint
-- the network only supports a small mtu (1500ish)
+- the network only supports a small mtu (approximately 1500)
 - the connection exchanges a small amount of data

-If we only wanted to send 9000 bytes of application data, we would be sending
+Sending 9000 bytes of application data entails
 - 9000 bytes of application data
 - 9000 bytes of probe
-So the overhead of probing would be 50%.
+The overhead of probing would be 50%.
 Starting with smaller probes reduces this overhead.